Custom Data Sources Overview

 • Creating a Custom Data Source – Step-by-step guide

-• The fetch_data() Method – Detailed reference
+• The fetch_data() Method – Parameters, return structure, and best practices

-• The get_data_mapping() Method – Detailed reference
+• The get_data_mapping() Method – Optional React mapping

 • Examples – Real-world implementation examples